lvzt/Demonstration-of-Building-DoDAF-Architectures/README.md

 19. Add transition from sendreq_Ground_transportation to Waiting then add setSendReq_Ground_stop(true); in Action<br/>

-Note: Set a value to indicate whether the event is sent to other performer, and the event is only sent once.<br/>
+Note: Set a value to indicate whether the event is sent to the other performer, and the event is only sent once.<br/>
 20. According to OV-5b and OV-6c then complete the OV-6b for People performer<br/>

 21. According to OV-5b and OV-6c complete OV-6b for Aerial_transportation performer<br/>